hustcer/nushell.github.io/.ebook-pub/commands/url_encode.md

 ## Parameters

-- `...rest`: For a data structure input, check strings at the given cell paths, and replace with result
+- `...rest`: For a data structure input, check strings at the given cell paths, and replace with result.
 - `--all`: encode all non-alphanumeric chars including `/`, `.`, `:`

 ## Input/output types: